Hypercubed/chuhai/README.md

 });
 ```

-Run using node (or babel-node or tape, see below)
+Run using node, tap, babel-node, or tape

+* AVA requires you to use the AVA API *

 ```sh
 node bench.js